How To Access Future Treatments Now?

 (Article by Daniela Shikova, FindMeCure Foundation)

-Even much later in the 19th century the best doctors still did not know how to prevent infection and many procedures were done without any anaesthetics.
+Even much later in the 19th century, the best doctors still did not know how to prevent infection.
+Many procedures were done without any anaesthetics.
 There were countless daily aches and ailments and inescapable deaths that modern medicine avoids through introducing innovative pills, injections and sophisticated operations.

 Nowadays, we have already achieved things that were inconceivable a few centuries ago.
 We all remember the recent end of AIDS and how researchers turned the HIV infection into a chronic condition that no longer threatens one’s life.